 In 2011, CCHO played a core role in the Bay Area proposal for the $5 million HUD “Sustainable Communities” Grant.

 In 2010, CCHO coordinated the New Deal for the City Community Congress, which brought together over 200 community activists, residents, workers, artists, and thinkers to create a progressive vision for the future of San Francisco.

-CCHO coordinated the San Francisco campaign for Proposition C, the 2006 State housing bond, securing 73% voter approval in SF, the highest in the State.
+In 2006, CCHO coordinated the San Francisco campaign for Proposition 1C, the State housing bond, securing 73% voter approval in SF, the highest in the State.

 In 2002, CCHO played a central role in crafting the City’s Inclusionary Housing Ordinance, one of the first for a major city and still considered one of the strongest and most successful in the State of California.

 In 1990, CCHO’s participation in the Central Freeway / Octavia Blvd plan led to an unprecedented 50% affordability commitment, as a combination of 15% on-site inclusionary units and stand-alone parcels.
 The acquisition of the affordable housing sites funded the public realm improvements to Octavia Blvd.

 In 1997, CCHO helped develop the City’s Housing Preservation Program, saving dozens of privately-owned Section 8 properties, and transferring many of them into nonprofit or cooperative ownership.